shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 sudo gem install ffi -v '1.9.21'
 ```

-Please note: If you currently do not have a Github account, you will need to create one, to complete this tutorial.
+If you currently do not have a Github account, you will need to create one, to complete this tutorial.

 ## Step 2